Should I Talk to the Other Driver’s Insurance Company?

 🅇 No, if:

-- They push you to admit fault or say you’re “feeling fine”
+• They push you to admit fault or ask if you’re “feeling fine”

 Pro Tip: Always speak with caution and avoid discussing fault, injuries, or making guesses.
 Stick to the facts only.